Matt Vierling Player Props: Tigers vs. Rangers

-Matt Vierling and his .474 on-base percentage over his past 10 games (142 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Texas Rangers and Dane Dunning on June 28 at 8:05 PM ET.
+Matt Vierling -- with a slugging percentage of .697 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers against the Texas Rangers, with Jon Gray on the mound, on June 29 at 2:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rangers.
+He had a hitless showing in his most recent game (0-for-4) against the Rangers.

 Matt Vierling Game Info & Props vs. the Rangers